 If you already have a graduate degree in Rhetoric generally, you might consider pursuing the Certificate because it offers a coherent, integrated sub-specialty that deals specifically with how rhetoric, decision-making, and contemporary leadership challenges interact.
 The coordinated courses provide a sustained opportunity to explore the ways in which this approach differs from leadership training based in the social sciences or military and is practically applicable to a wide variety of situations.

-It is possible to complete the Graduate Certificate in Rhetorical Leadership in two years.
+A: It is possible to complete the Graduate Certificate in Rhetorical Leadership in two years, if the right combination of required classes is offered in that time frame.
+Due to other curricular demands on the RL faculty’s time, however, sometimes the required classes for the program may be scheduled so that they are spread across a three-year cycle.
 There is a time limit of three years from initial enrollment for completion of the certificate program.
 If one is pursuing the Rhetorical Leadership program in conjunction with another graduate degree, one has the same time limit to complete the program as one has to complete that degree.